Term Time Exchange

 - There is no guarantee that you can register for any particular course.

 - LAWS courses offered by the LLB programme at CUHK are not open to study-abroad students.
-Study-abroad students who want to study LAWS postgraduate courses should check their eligibility and the tuition fees with the Faculty of Law at email@example.com.
+Study-abroad students who wish to study LAWS postgraduate courses should check their eligibility and the tuition fees with the Faculty of Law at email@example.com.
 Student who are admitted will only be allowed to take LAWS postgraduate courses.

 (Sept – Dec)